Konnor (wrestler): First incarnation of The Ascension (2011–2012)

-NXT Tag Team Champion (2012–2015)
+NXT Tag Team Champion and main roster debut (2012–2015)

 O'Brian retained his character while using "The Ascension" as his nickname as he started to feud with Big E Langston for the NXT Championship.
 O'Brian first faced Langston in a non-title match, which ended in a double disqualification.
 O'Brian then faced Corey Graves in a number one contender match which had no winner when the Shield attacked both men to make a statement.
 The next week, O'Brian defeated Graves and Bo Dallas to become the number one contender.
 The feud ended after O'Brian was defeated in a title match on the April 4 episode of NXT.
 On the May 29 NXT, O'Brian competed in an 18-man number one contender battle royal and was eliminated by Corey Graves and Kassius Ohno.
 To reform the Ascension tag team, Rick Victor allied himself with O'Brian and they managed to win the NXT Tag Team Championships held by Adrian Neville and Corey Graves.
 On November 10, 2013 O'Brian's name was tweaked and shortened to "Konnor".
 On February 27, 2014 at NXT Arrival, he and Viktor successfully defended the NXT Tag Team Championships against Too Cool, repeating the feat on May 29, 2014 at NXT TakeOver against the team of El Local and Kalisto.